 7. Plan for Emergencies and Health Care

-Include details for emergencies — who to contact first, who can consent to medical treatment, and how costs and health information will be shared.
+Include details for emergencies, such as who to contact first, who can consent to medical treatment, and how costs and health information will be shared.

 8. Set Out a Dispute-Resolution Process